10 Curb Appeal Landscaping Ideas You Can DIY

 Looking to boost your curb appeal?
-These ideas for your landscaping and front porch are simple, affordable, and will give your home a whole new look!
+These front yard landscaping ideas are simple, affordable and will give your home a whole new look.

 Homeowners often ask, how can I make my front yard look better?
 Well, enhancing your curb appeal landscaping goes beyond keeping the lawn manicured.
-For an overall beautiful exterior, don’t neglect the front entrance—and so simple to add a couple of potted plants.
-For an easy and affordable design that always looks great, place two identical pots on either side of the front door.
+For an overall beautiful exterior, don’t neglect the front entrance — adding just a few potted plants can make a huge difference.
+For a classic and affordable design that always looks great, place two identical pots on either side of the front door.
 A single stunning flower box will also do the trick.
 Choose plants that are low maintenance and easy to prune like evergreens or boxwoods.
-Build your own modern planter from deck boards!

-Flowers make the biggest impact when it comes to improving your curb appeal landscaping.
-Consider lining the pathway to the front door with new flowers, or planting along the front of your home’s exterior.
+Flower beds make the biggest impact when it comes to improving your curb appeal landscaping.
+Consider lining the pathway to the front door with new flowers, or planting a flower border along the front of your home’s exterior.
 For a modern and clean look, choose one type of flower in just one or two colors.
 If you’re going for more of an English garden style, add many different variations and colors, and pack the flowers in closely.
-Not sure where to start?
-Check out these inspiring flower bed designs.

 Add Fresh Mulch

 Freshening up the mulch around your shrubs and in your flower beds is an easy and cheap way to enhance the curb appeal landscaping of your home.
 A layer of mulch is important because it helps discourage weeds and retain moisture.
 But, too much mulch can have the opposite effect.
 Old, faded mulch loses its wow factor, so replace mulch as needed to keep your curb appeal strong.

 Plant a Tree